njsdias/APIForDS/Tutorial6/README.md

 **Postman**: To test the API go to Postman

-Here we can do a little diferent as usual a we write all entries for all roots (register, classify and register) and we will select one of them to see what happens.
+Here we can do a little diferent as usual.
+We write all entries for all roots (register, classify and register) and we will select one of them to see what happens.
 For each root only the fields that the root is expected are automatically read.

 Now, select Body with option raw and JSON(application/json) and write: